Loddon Viaduct collapse

 The three A329(M) crossings of the Loddon, pictured in 2011.
 The eastbound carriageway, here the right-most, was the one that collapsed under construction.
 The River Loddon can be seen in the foreground.

 2016 photograph of the A329(M) Loddon crossing, taken from the railway bridge to the south.
 The eastbound carriageway is the furthest of the three bridges constructed in the 1970s, masked by the westbound on-slip and westbound carriageway structures.

-The Loddon Viaduct collapse was a falsework during construction of a reinforced concrete deck on the Loddon Bridge of the A329(M) motorway in Berkshire, England, on 24 October 1972.
+The Loddon Viaduct collapse was a falsework collapse during construction of a reinforced concrete deck on the Loddon Bridge of the A329(M) motorway in Berkshire, England, on 24 October 1972.
 It killed three people and injured ten others.
 It is thought that a design error led part of the falsework, transitioning between the deck and the supporting towers, to be understrength and it failed by buckling or twisting.
 The part-poured deck fell into the river below.
 The collapse was investigated by Her Majesty's Factory Inspectorate and the contractor, Marples Ridgway pleaded guilty to a breach of the construction regulations at a trial in Bracknell, being fined £150.

 The collapse led to the Advisory Committee on Falsework, chaired by Brunel University vice-chancellor Stephen Bragg and consequently known as the Bragg Report.
 The committee, whose final report was published in 1975, made a number of recommendations for changes in how falsework was designed, constructed and dismantled.
 These formed the basis of British Standard 5975: 1982, Code of practice for falsework (now BS 5975-1 and -2: 2024).
 The Bragg Report had a wider impact on how temporary works were managed in the UK including establishing procedures and the position of temporary works coordinator.